7h3v01c3/tutorials/coinage.md

 This result means that, on average, the coins are 75% "aged" based on the confirmation counts.

 However, what does this mean?
-It means you cannot game the systems and that everyone has fairer chances by math and from the smallest coin owner competing to mine a block to a larger coin owner trying to mine a block.
+It means you cannot game the systems, and everyone has fairer chances by math, from the smallest coin owner to the largest, all competing to mine a block.
 This further increases the fairness based upon your probability of mining and discourages actions that benefit few present in coinage-less options or the gamification hacks in long-term coinage.